 Making Sure Your Bridesmaids Are Still Your Friends After the Big Day

 Where do these tips come from?
-Some come from traditional wedding etiquette, but most come from real life: I’ve been a bridesmaid TEN times (and counting), and my own wedding was four years ago.
+Some come from traditional wedding etiquette, but most come from real life: I’ve been a bridesmaid TEN times (and counting), and my own wedding was eight years ago.
 So know that I get what it’s like to be in either spot, and I’ve pretty much seen and heard it all.

 So without further ado, here are the tips.
 Your friends adore you—let’s make sure they always do!

 1. Choose wisely:

 The first step in making sure your bridesmaids are still your friends after the wedding is making sure they’re your true friends before the wedding.
 I know this is a tough choice, and often full of pressure.